progdupeupl/pdp_website/README.md

     $ npm install yuglify

 In order to generate PDF files using a background task scheduler named celery, you will need to start it.
-A shortcut is provided in the fabfile, simply type :
+A shortcut is provided in the Makefile, simply
+type:

     :::console
-    $ fab celery
+    $ make celery

 And the celery server will start.
 You will also need Pandoc as PDF generator from Markdown sources.

 ## First run

-From the project's root, you will need to run the following command, which uses the build and deployment tool [Fabric](http://docs.fabfile.org/en/1.8/).
+From the project's root, you will need to run the following Make target:

     :::console
-    (venv)$ fab bootstrap
+    (venv)$ make bootstrap

 Once everything is synced, you can then run a test server on your local
 machine: